n8n-io/n8n-docs/docs/flow2/index.md

 ---
-title: "Welcome FLOW²"
+title: "Welcome to FLOW²"
-description: Introduction to FLOW²
+description: In this documentation you get to know what FLOW², the intelligent solution for digitizing Documents, is about and which advantages you can take from.
 date: "2021-11-25"
 tags:
     - FLOW²